sahinhurcan/JsonCvPersonal/README.md

 ### Files That Need to Be Edited

-*   /data/detail.json: You should enter your own personal information in this file in json format.
+*   /data/detail.json: You should enter your own personal information in this file in json format.(When you update this file, all text areas on your site will be updated as well) That's all :)
 *   /images/avatar.jpg: You should replace this file with your own photo.
-(When you update this file, all text areas on your site will be updated as well) That's all :)

 _Php is required._